 This is the scenario that many patients experience.
 The reality is as people get prescribed more and more medications it gets more and more confusing to follow each medication’s guidelines and regiments.
 There are no age or gender biases with medicine management, anyone can be effected.
 For this reason, patients need to know their meds and more importantly feel comfortable enough with their health care providers to ask questions.

 Before leaving the pharmacy it’s important to have a clear understanding of a medication’s instructions.
 Patients should be counseled on every newly prescribed drug.
-Some pharmacies like Long Beach Memorial’s offer direct phone lines for patients to contact a pharmacist if they ever have any questions, concerns or issues.
+Some pharmacies like Long Beach Medical Center's offer direct phone lines for patients to contact a pharmacist if they ever have any questions, concerns or issues.

 Tips to knowing your meds: